zigster64/datastar.http.zig/README.md

 };
 ```

-See the DataStar documentation for the usage of these options when using patchElements.
+See the Datastar documentation for the usage of these options when using patchElements.

 https://data-star.dev/reference/sse_events